The Bankrate promise

-Whether you decide on joint finances as a couple or you think keeping your money separate seems safer, there are plenty of reasons for both people in a relationship to have access to a credit card.
+Whether you decide on joint finances as a couple or you think keeping your money separate seems safer, there are plenty of reasons for both people in a relationship to have access to the same credit card.

 Not only can you use cards to earn rewards on your spending, but you can also enjoy consumer protections like extended warranties or purchase protection against damage or theft.
 And travel credit cards, in particular, offer a range of perks that can make travel more comfortable for both parties in a relationship.